Getting started

 Install MPFB2

-MPFB2 is a Blender addon, so the general instructions on how to install addons do apply.
+MPFB2 is a Blender extension, so the general instructions on how to install addons do apply.
 You might want to read these first in case you are unfamiliar with the procedure for installing Blender addons.

-Note that since the zip file is pretty large, it might take a few seconds for Blender to load it before listing MPFB in the addons list:
+Note that since the zip file is pretty large, it might take a few seconds for Blender to load it before listing MPFB in the addons list.

 If you have MakeHuman installed, you may want to check “auto-discover path to makehuman” and/or specifically provide a path in the “path to makehuman” box.
 These can be left empty if you do not want to use MakeHuman assets directly.